knelson22/NetGet/README.md

 Netget:
-  Data collector that works through browser extension for profit mysql backend will make this closed source project once more developers on board
+ Data collector that works through browser extension.  for profit.  mysql backend.  will make this closed source project once more developers on board